Itsfitts/android-settings-scheduler/README.md

 ### Credits

-The Shizuku and permissions part of this app is adapted from [SimpleAppProjects/SimpleWear](https://github.com/SimpleAppProjects/SimpleWear) by [thewizrd](https://github.com/thewizrd)
+The Shizuku and permissions part of this app is adapted from [SimpleAppProjects/SimpleWear](https://github.com/SimpleAppProjects/SimpleWear) by [thewizrd](https://github.com/thewizrd) and [MuntashirAkon/AppManager](https://github.com/MuntashirAkon/AppManager)

 ## Overview